AlacrisIO/alacrity/docs/paper.md

 ```

 This program never explicitly deals with the low-level issues of
-writing blockchain programs: there are no block numbers, gas
+writing blockchain programs: *there are no block numbers, gas
 calculations, calling contract methods, subscribing to contract
-events, and so on.
+events, and so on*.
 From Alacrity's perspective, a blockchain is simply
-mutual knowledge about a monotonically increasing list of values,
+mutual knowledge about a monotonically increasing set of values,
 where the validity of each block of values depends on the previous
 values.
 We could express this as the following type: